agilenowdev/openapi-dev/Agile.Now.AccessHub/csharp/docs/AccessGroupsApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new AccessGroupsApi(config);
-            var accessGroupInsertData = new AccessGroupInsertData(); // AccessGroupInsertData | `AccessGroup` information to insert.
-The input parameter must be used in the `AccessGroupInsertData` record structure inside the `FieldType` parameter in the foreign key fields.
+            var accessGroupData = new AccessGroupData(); // AccessGroupData | `AccessGroup` information to insert.
+The input parameter must be used in the `AccessGroupData` record structure inside the `FieldType` parameter in the foreign key fields.

             try
             {
-                AccessGroup result = apiInstance.CreateAccessGroup(accessGroupInsertData);
+                AccessGroup result = apiInstance.CreateAccessGroup(accessGroupData);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)